Lori-ml/Stackoverflow-Insights/README.md

 ## Installation

-Following libraries are needed to run the code: pandas , numpy, scipy , seaborn , matplotlib , plotly , colorlover.
+Following libraries are needed to run the code: pandas , numpy, scipy , seaborn , matplotlib , plotly , colorlover .
 Installation can be done using command: python -m pip install "name of library".
 Code runs on Python version 3 and above.